Esece/SoftwareArchitectureAndDevelopment/ASPNETMVC/AntiForgeryToken.md

 ##### Prevent other sites from submitting data

-> Warning: This is only effective when the request is sent from a web browser.
+> WARNING: This is only effective when the request is sent from a web browser.
 Requests can still be sent programmatically via a simple HTTP request

 View
 ``` csharp